Materials-Consortia/OPTIMADE/optimade.rst

     In the same way as for the dense format, reference-markers are allowed for data that does not fit in the response.

 - **Sparse format for multi-dimensional lists:** Specifically for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists, the server MAY represent them using a sparse multi-dimensional format.
-  In this case, each data line contains a JSON array on the format:
+  In this case, each data line contains a JSON array in the format of:

   - All items except the last item are coordinates providing indices in the embedded dimensions in the order of outermost to innermost.
   - The last item is a JSON representation of the item at those coordinates, on the same format as the lines in the dense format.